What is a carer’s assessment?

 If you don’t qualify for support, this doesn’t mean you’re not a carer.
 The council must give you information and advice to help you in your caring role – for example, information about local carer support groups.

 If you think the decision is wrong, you may want to make a complaint.
-See our factsheet Complaints about social care services for more information.
+See our page Complaints about care and health services for more information.

 To find out more about the carer’s assessment, read our factsheet Getting help from the council as a carer.